-Visit the Family History Centre to use our research facilities which include free access to Ancestry, Find My Past and The Genealogist.
+Visit the Family History Centre to use our research facilities which include free access to Ancestry, Find My Past: The Genealogist and Deceased on Line.
 Get advice from knowledgeable volunteers or browse our extensive library of world wide interest.

-Come to regular Branch Meetings in Gloucester, Stroud, Cirencester or the Forest of Dean
+Come to regular Branch Meetings in Gloucester, or the Forest of Dean

 Visit our Shop which has many books, transcriptions and CDs of local history & interest for sale.